-The Department of Economics at the University of Michigan celebrated its centennial in April of 1980.
+The Department of Economics at the University of Michigan celebrated its centennial in April, 1980.
 Through its long and distinguished history, it has counted among its faculty and alumni many eminent scholars and public servants.
-Students who would like to read more about the history of the Department can read Economics and the World Around It, edited by Saul Hymans and published by University of Michigan Press.
+Students who would like more information about the history of the Department can read Economics and the World Around It, a collection of papers delivered at the Centennial Symposium of the Department of Economics in April 1980, edited by Saul Hymans and published by University of Michigan Press in 1982.

 Economists are employed by banks and other financial institutions, industrial corporations, consulting firms, international organizations, and government agencies at all governmental levels, as well as by colleges and universities.
 Graduate study is necessary to prepare for a career as a professional economist.
 The Ph.D. is usually required for academic careers in four year institutions and for higher level positions in economic agencies of the federal government.

 Whether you are already committed to concentrating or minoring in economics, are gathering information preparatory to that decision, or are just considering selecting one or more economics courses as part of your undergraduate education, this website is for you!

 Economic problems center around the utilization of limited resources to provide goods and services for society.
 As a social science, economics is concerned with people in their roles as economic decision makers.
 Economists study how business and personal decisions are made under conditions of uncertainty and incomplete information, in order to provide insight into problems involving both short- and long-term planning, such as investment and savings decisions.

 A strong grounding in both theoretical and applied aspects of economics allows students to use their knowledge to understand economic behavior as well as provide a basis for evaluating economic policy.
 The American Economic Association has developed a brief video overview for students who are evaluating career options in economics or may have wondered what types of professionals utilize economics in various fields - we encourage you to take a look!